Nonconforming Sewer Services 101

 - The three main types of nonconforming sewer lines

 - How to work with our experts to address nonconforming sewer line challenges.

 - Why it is so important to work with a professional team for nonconforming sewer line issues.

 What is a Nonconforming Sewer Line?

 According to the City of Portland, a nonconforming sewer connection is defined as “two or more private sewer laterals joining in a single pipe before connecting to the public sewer in the public right-of-way.”

 Portland city code requires that properties with nonconforming sewers have an independent connection and legal route access route to the public sewer system.
 Additionally, if you happen to own or purchase a property with a nonconforming sewer, the system must be abandoned and redirected within 180 of notice of a proper sewer connection to the property.

-Because this can have such a huge effect on your property’s value, it’s a good idea to define what a nonconforming sewer line is.
+Because nonconforming sewer connections can have such a huge effect on your property’s value, it’s a good idea to define what a nonconforming sewer line is in more detail.
 There are three types of nonconforming sewer connections you need to be aware of.
 Keep reading to learn more!